 about me | my links

-By day, I am Director of Web Systems at Excelsior College (a private, non-profit online higher education institution) and by night, I am web developer for the Joseph Campbell Foundation.
+By day, I am Director of Web Systems at Excelsior University (a private, non-profit online higher education institution) and by night, I am web developer for the Joseph Campbell Foundation.
 By weekend, I do web work for private clients.
 Once a month, I organize the WP518 WordPress Meetup Group for Upstate New York.

 I have a food blog called Blue Bowl Breads focused on the tradition of home bread baking that my mom, a well-known baking instructor and cookbook author, passed down to me.